Josh-XT/ytextract/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Output**
-If pyyt raises an exception, please provide the full traceback for the exception.
+If ytextract raises an exception, please provide the full traceback for the exception.

 **System information**
 Please provide the following information:
 - Python version (run `python --version`)
-- pyyt version (run `print(pyyt.__version__)` in python)
+- ytextract version (run `print(ytextract.__version__)` in python)
-- Command used to install pyyt
+- Command used to install ytextract